Tennessee wins 73-48 as Ole Miss suffers 6th straight loss

-KNOXVILLE, Tenn.
-(AP) — John Fulkerson scored a career-high 18 points and matched a career high with 10 rebounds as Tennessee trounced Mississippi 73-48 on Tuesday night to hand the Rebels their sixth consecutive loss.
+John Fulkerson scored a career-high 18 points and matched a career high with 10 rebounds as Tennessee trounced Mississippi 73-48 on Tuesday night to hand the Rebels their sixth consecutive loss.

-Tennessee (12-6, 4-2 Southeastern Conference) won for the fourth time in five games while Ole Miss remained winless in SEC competition.
-The Rebels (9-9, 0-5) have been one of the SEC’s biggest disappointments thus far after earning a surprising NCAA Tournament berth last year in coach Kermit Davis’ debut season.

 Ole Miss shot just 30.2% (19 of 63) against a Tennessee team that entered the night leading the SEC in scoring defense (59.6) and field-goal percentage defense (.382).

-The Volunteers built a 42-23 halftime lead as Ole Miss shot 24.2% overall (8 of 33) and 18.2% from 3-point range (2 of 11) over the first 20 minutes.
 Ole Miss scored the first four points of the second half to get the margin down to 15, but Tennessee answered with a 12-3 run and never looked back.

+The Vols have played particularly good defense in two games since an 80-63 loss at Georgia.
+Tennessee bounced back by winning 66-45 at Vanderbilt as the Commodores shot 0 of 25 from 3-point range, ending a streak of 1,080 straight games with at least one 3-point basket.

+Tennessee followed that up with another dominant defensive performance against Ole Miss.

 Jordan Bowden and Josiah-Jordan James each scored 11 points for Tennessee.
 Olivier Nkamhoua had 10 points.